 Accommodations are organised in three tiers, by price.
 Prices start at around 40 Euro per night.

 All of these structures offer special rates for our students, based on at least 6 nights.

 Roberto runs a simple but respectable bed and breakfast near Porta Rudiae (where you’ll find the market where you’ll do our daily food shopping).
 His place is comfortable and familial, reflecting his experiences of years spent abroad in English-speaking countries.
 Roberto and his English girlfriend Stephanie often join us for dinners at the school as well.

-Simple, clean, informal and an excellent value, Roberto’s place won’t make you forget your favourite European hotel but it will make you comfortable, especially if you’re young at heart.
+Simple, clean, informal and an excellent value, Roberto’s place won’t make you forget your favourite European hotel but it will make you comfortable, like staying with old friends.

 Marta’s place is literally across the street from the school, both a strength and a ‘weakness’ (a strength in ease, a ‘weakness’ as you’ll see so little of the world famous architecture while walking home at night).
-Stylish with a touch of an aristocratic past, the rooms are where we’d stay, if we didn’t live in Lecce (and being as it, money is always an object).
-Marta doesn’t speak English but she does read it, enough to book your stay and order extra towels during your visit.
+Stylish with a touch of an aristocratic past, the rooms are where we’d stay, if we didn’t live in Lecce.
+Marta’s English is really coming along, giving you a chance to practice your Italian as well.

 Marta runs the front desk at a stylish, hyper-modern hotel/bed and breakfast that just opened, just a 4 minute walk from the school.
 With a private, high-end wine bar in its cellar, multi channel music and Jacuzzis in many rooms, the hotel wouldn’t be out of place in Helsinki or Tokyo (even if only a fraction of the price).
 The name is leccese for, Home of the king.
 If you can’t remember that, call it Monteray, which is much easier for English speakers.